-The E Major 7 chord is a less commonly known chord when first learning to play guitar.
-You may often see this written as E Maj 7 on sheet music.
+This lessons covers how to play the E Major 7 chord which is less a commonly known chord when first learning to play guitar.
+You may also see this written as E Maj 7 or Emaj7 on sheet music.

 The E Major 7 chord has an easy open chord shape but there are many different ways you can play this chord throughout the guitar fretboard.
 By knowing different E Major 7 chord variations, you’ll be able to use them in different musical contexts.